nens/threedi-results-analysis/doc/result_loading_and_grouping.md

 The extra `not grid_item.layer_ids` check (in addition to `layer_group is None`) matters for tests/tools that construct a `ThreeDiGridItem` with `layer_ids` populated directly without bothering to set up a real `layer_group`: only a grid with *neither* signal set is considered
 "genuinely deferred and not yet materialized".

-Because deferral only ever *postpones* eager creation and materialization  is idempotent (a second legacy result attaching later just reuses the  already-created layers), the two possible attachment orders for one grid  converge on the same end state:
+Because deferral only ever *postpones* eager creation and materialization  is idempotent (a second standalone result attaching later just reuses the  already-created layers), the two possible attachment orders for one grid  converge on the same end state:

-- **grouped result first, legacy result later**: grid stays empty until the legacy result attaches, then its layers are created on demand.
+- **grouped result first, standalone result later**: grid stays empty until the standalone result attaches, then its layers are created on demand.
-- **legacy result first, grouped result later**: the grid's layers are created immediately as before; the grouped result's independent layers are unaffected either way.
+- **standalone result first, grouped result later**: the grid's layers are created immediately as before; the grouped result's independent layers are unaffected either way.

 `unload_grid()` and `update_grid()` tolerate a grid that never materialized its own layers (nothing to remove/rename) instead of asserting.